 For Members using social media and other communication tools, such use must:

-- not bring HHC or Hockey into disrepute. and
+- Not bring HHC or Hockey into disrepute.

 Members may not use the HHC letterhead or logo or represent that it acts on behalf of the Club in order to endorse or promote any product, opinion, cause or individual concern, without express permission to do so.
 It must be abundantly clear to all readers that any and all opinions shared are those of the individual, and do not represent or reflect the views of HHC.